yakimka/rst_tutorial/l/7_4_interpreted_text_roles.rst

 ..
-   _Chapter: 6.
-Directives and Roles
+   _Chapter: 7.
+Directives, Roles & Comments
 ..
-   _Next: 6_4_substitution_definitions
+   _Next: 7_5_substitution_definitions

 ======================================
-Lesson 6.3: Interpreted Text Roles
+Lesson 7.4: Interpreted Text Roles
 ======================================

 Interpreted text is a versatile feature in reStructuredText that allows you to semantically